Rapid, rigorous cost-efficiency analysis

 Analysis Methodology

-Dioptra approximates an ingredients-based approach to costing, but instead of relying on analysts to develop an ingredients list “from scratch” it uses existing accounting information from the awards which funded the activities being studied.
-Dioptra pulls in data on all of the ingredients funded by a particular award or awards, but then asks programmatic staff to narrow down to those ingredients specifically used for the activity being analyzed.
+Instead of relying on analysts to develop an ingredients list “from scratch”, Dioptra taps into the reality of how implementing organizations are funded and uses existing accounting information from the awards which funded the interventions being studied.
+Dioptra pulls in data on all the ingredients funded by a particular award or awards (including program costs, support costs, indirect costs), then asks program staff to narrow down to the ingredients specifically used for the intervention being analyzed.

 Ingredients-Based Approach